1440000bytes/p2p/README.md

  6. Bob will sign the transaction.
  7. Carol will finalize the signed transaction and broadcast it.

- _10% fee for the trade goes to Carol in release transaction, 0.00010000 BTC in the below transaction.
-Rest amount is sent to Bob._
+ :information_source: 10% fee for the trade goes to Carol in release transaction, 0.00010000 BTC in the below transaction.
+Rest amount is sent to Bob.

  An example trade using the python script (signet):